-GLM family for a negative binomial with known dispersion and log link with size factors nbkd.sf(r, sf)
+GLM family for a negative binomial with known dispersion and log link with size factors r The 'size' argument (see dnbinom), i.e., the reciprocal of the dispersion.

 A distribution family for use with glm.
 It describes a negative binomial (as negative.binomial in the MASS package), but with a special link function, namely eta[i] = log(mu[i] / sf[i]), i.e., each count value is divided by its size factor before the log is taken.
 This is used internally by fitNbinomGLMs.